philipithomas/prompt-plucker/README.md

 Have OpenAI chat calls in your code?
 Need to run the prompts and test them out?
 Enter Prompt Plucker!

-**Prompt Plucker is "Copy as cURL" for your code's OpenAI calls.** It's extension for Visual Studio Code that **easily extracts OpenAI prompts from code files for debugging**.
+**Prompt Plucker is "Copy as cURL" for your code's OpenAI calls.** It's extension for Visual Studio Code that extracts OpenAI prompts from code files for debugging.
+It works on any file type or language.

 ![Demo of Prompt Plucker](images/demo.gif)